 Anyone who knows me knows that I am a huge proponent of the ideas that:

-- people (and companies) would be best served learning to take responsibility for their own actions and the resulting consequences.
+- People (and companies) would be best served to learn to take responsibility for their own actions and the resulting consequences.

 That being said, I am a little tired of the consumers taking all of the heat for the mess that they are in.

 Yes, I have said it myself that people need to be held accountable for where they end up, but at the same time, the companies that seduce them and make it too tempting for some of these people to resist getting in over their heads to “live the dream” need to bear some of the brunt of the backlash.

 Not all of the blame mind you since everyone has the ability to make their own decisions of course, but both parties need to take responsibility.

 The following is my line of questioning for the credit industry as I wonder where they come up with some of their practices.

 In light of the housing and credit crises of the past few years, I am left wondering about some of your practices in regard to the way you choose how to extend credit lines and how you deem certain applicants to be worthy of receiving a line of credit.